Updated Jan. 4, 2018

 True to form, the next day, President Donald Trump reacted on Twitter, calling his button “much bigger” and “more powerful”.

 North Korean Leader Kim Jong Un just stated that the “Nuclear Button is on his desk at all times.”
 Will someone from his depleted and food starved regime please inform him that I too have a Nuclear Button, but it is a much bigger & more powerful one than his, and my Button works!

 — Donald J. Trump (@realDonaldTrump) January 3, 2018

 Regardless of who has the bigger button, one thing is undeniable: North Korea’s nuclear capacity reached an all-time high in 2017.

 The James Martin Center for Nonproliferation Studies, a nongovernment organization out of the Middlebury Institute of International Studies in Monterey, California, records all missiles launches in it’s North Korea Missile Test Database.

 Here’s a look at how North Korea’s missile program has grown over time:

-Reaching new heights
+Reaching new heights and distances

 Number of missiles fired